tmahlburg/tfm/README.md

 # tfm
 Simple file manager implemented in Qt for Python (Qt5).
 This project aims to create a simple, desktop agnostic, unix file-manager.
 The initial version is going to be implemented in Python, though this might change in a later version, if there are performance problems.
-The project is in a pre alpha stage right now and thus it is not advised to use it at the moment.
+The project is in an alpha stage right now and thus it is not advised to use it at the moment.
-If you still want to try it, a python package is available in the ```dist``` directory of this repository
+If you still want to try it, see below.

 ## Features
 * basic directory traversal